 Today Andrew’s philanthropic interests are a major focus for him.
 It has long been his belief that business and its leaders have an obligation to give back to the community in meaningful ways.

-He is passionate about the topic of nutrition, in particular educating children about healthy eating, and strongly believes that Australians need to take meaningful action to tackle the growing obesity problem.
-It was his desire to act on this problem, that saw him establish The Good Foundation.
+He is passionate about the topic of nutrition, in particular educating children about healthy eating, and strongly believes that Australians need to take meaningful action to tackle the country’s growing obesity problem.
+It was his desire to act on this problem that saw him establish The Good Foundation.

 Among his many interests, Andrew believes in the benefits of positive psychology and provided advice and consultation to Professor Field Rickards, Dean of Education at the University of Melbourne, in setting up the University’s Centre for Positive Psychology.

-He has also been heavily involved with the Rotary Foundation for many years and was recently recognised for his contribution with a Certificate of Appreciation.
-In addition he has supported programs such as Neighbourhood Watch, helped fund the Starlight Foundation Room at The Royal Children’s Hospital and provided support to the Paralympic Training Base in Tullamarine.
+He has also been heavily involved with the Rotary Foundation for many years and has been recognised for his contribution with a Certificate of Appreciation.
+In addition, he has supported programs such as Neighbourhood Watch, helped fund the Starlight Foundation Room at The Royal Children’s Hospital and provided support to the Paralympic Training Base in Tullamarine.

 2015 – Present